Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: CV-TMLE for Data-Adaptive Experiment Selection

-As shown in Table 1, although the random selector depends on $\Psi^{\#}(P_{0,n})$, it converges to a limit distribution that does not depend on $n$, and which is known if bias is small, known up to a constant if bias is intermediate, and degenerate, selecting 0 with probability 1, if bias is large.
-To obtain inference for the experiment-selector CV-TMLE, we use Monte Carlo simulation to generate 1000 samples from the estimated limit distribution and define $95\%$ confidence intervals based on the quantiles $q^p$ of these samples as $\psi_{n} + (\frac{q^{0.025}}{\sqrt{n}}, \frac{q^{0.975}}{\sqrt{n}})$.
+In order to implement this process, the last factor to consider is how to calculate $\bar{s}^{\star}$ or $\bar{s}^{\star\star}$ if the selector depends on the unknown bias.
+Table 3 describes the behavior of this selector when the true magnitude of the causal gap depends on the sample size, considering scenarios in which $\sqrt{n}\Psi^{\#}_{s}(P_{0,n})$ converges in probability to 0 (small bias), a constant (intermediate bias), or infinity (large bias).
+As shown in Table 3, although the random selector depends on $\Psi^{\#}(P_{0,n})$, it converges to a limit distribution that does not depend on $n$, and which is known if bias is small, known up to a constant if bias is intermediate, and degenerate, selecting 0 with probability 1, if bias is large.
+In the case where the RCT-only experiment is selected across all folds (large bias), ES-CVTMLE is equivalent to a standard CV-TMLE for the RCT alone, and similarly converges to a normal distribution.
+In this case, we use influence curve-based variance estimates, consistent with a standard CV-TMLE \citep{zhengAsymptoticTheoryCrossValidated2010}.
+When some external data are included, ES-CVTMLE converges to an average of mixtures of normal distributions which depends on the unknown bias, if bias is non-negligible.